ryanruff/ryanruff_web/content/project/smart/index.md

 slides: example
 ---

-The Building Adaptive School-based Interventions for Caries Study (BASICS)
+The Building Adaptive School-based Interventions for Caries (BASICS)

 Dental caries is the world’s most prevalent noncommunicable disease, and is highly inequitable.
 To combat this silent epidemic, school-based caries prevention can increase access to critical care for underserved populations, reducing caries risk and mitigating its severe health and socioemotional consequences.
 However, despite the use of evidence-based interventions, approximately 30% of children participating in school-based caries prevention fail to respond to treatment, developing new caries and remaining at high risk for subsequent complications.